Make A Donation

 P.E.O.
 Educational Loan Fund

 Educational Loan Fund (ELF), established in 1907, makes loans available to qualified women who desire higher education and are in need of financial assistance.
 A student must be recommended by a local chapter of the P.E.O.
 Sisterhood and within two years of completing her course of study.
-The current maximum loan is $12,000 for associate and bachelor degree programs, technical or professional training, and postgraduate certifications, $15,000 for master’s degrees, and $20,000 for doctoral level degrees.
+The current maximum loan amount is $12,000 for associate and bachelor degree programs, technical or professional training, and postgraduate certifications, $15,000 for master’s degrees, and $20,000 for doctoral level degrees.
 Currently, loans have a 2% interest rate and payback begins 6 months after graduation.

 P.E.O.
 International Peace Scholarship

 P.E.O.
 Program for Continuing Education (PCE) was established in 1973 to provide need based grants to women in the United States and Canada whose education has been interrupted for more than 2 years and who find it necessary to return to school to support themselves and/or their families.
 The maximum grant of $3,000 may be used for academic or technical courses.

 Cottey College is a fully accredited liberal arts college for women at Nevada, Missouri, owned and operated by the P.E.O.
 Sisterhood since 1927.
 Please visit www.cottey.edu.